scaleoutsean/eseries-perf-analyzer/README.md

 - Expanded number of required arguments in `collector.py` to avoid unintentional mistakes
 - Collector container no longer shares Docker network with the two (InfluxDB, Grafana) EPA containers because the assumption is Collector probably runs on a different host or accesses InfluxDB over public host network
 - Unit tests and Makefile in the `epa` directory for collector plugin no longer work
-- SANtricity Web Services Proxy container has been removed
+- SANtricity Web Services Proxy (WSP) container has been removed
+- Collector script can poll both controlles of an array (in upstream EPA that was also possible, but was done through WSP)

 In terms of services, collectors collects metrics from E-Series and sends them to InfluxDB.
 We view them from Grafana. dbmanager doesn't do much at this time - it periodically sends array name tags to InfluxdDB.